KWSNick/ScouseDaxie/README.md

 | XS - SM                 | 1px                 | 767px               | Yes                 |
 | MD - LG                 | 768px               | 1199px              | Yes                 |
 | XL                      | 1200px              | Infinite            | Yes                 |

+A special custom breakpoint was created for screens with resolutions greater than 2560px.
+This XXL breakpoint will increase the font size of most text and aims to improve the layout of components in some instances such as iframes which are controlled by pixel size.

 ### Links